AI in Healthcare: What’s Trending and What’s Upcoming

 It’s well established that the early detection, screening, and treatment of cancer can improve outcomes.
-American Cancer Society is successfully using cloud ML engine on Google Cloud Platform to analyze breast cancer images with 12x improved speed.
-Advanced deep learning models are being used to detect Diabetic Retinopathy (DR) during the early and asymptomatic stages.
+American Cancer Society is successfully using the cloud ML engine on the Google Cloud Platform to analyze breast cancer images with 12x improved speed.
+Advanced deep-learning models are being used to detect Diabetic Retinopathy (DR) during the early and asymptomatic stages.
 This helps save diabetic patients from the daunting issue of irreversible blindness caused by lesions on the retina.
-The proliferation of consumer wearables and self-health monitoring devices, combined with AI allows doctors and caregivers to detect potentially life-threatening ailments at more treatable stages.
+The proliferation of consumer wearables and self-health monitoring devices, combined with AI, allows doctors and caregivers to detect potentially life-threatening ailments at more treatable stages.

 3. Medical diagnosis

 The market value of global AI in medical diagnostics is estimated to be worth $3988.0 million by 2026.
 Leading AI platforms such as IBM Watson Health and Google DeepMind Health enable a large number of healthcare organizations to unlock massive amounts of clinical data to boost medical diagnosis.

 Combining machine learning and neuroscience, AI helps build powerful neural networks that are capable of imitating human abilities.
 Watson can review and store huge volumes of medical data scattered across journals, seminars, conferences, treatment case studies, and umpteen other sources.
 AI’s ability to ingest enormous amounts of data, decipher images, and discover hidden patterns escaping even the most-canny human eye are expected to significantly transform healthcare in the near future.

 Read more: Deploying Digital Twins in Healthcare